-Necessary Core Vaccines
+Necessary Core Dog Vaccines

 Certain vaccines are considered core by the veterinarian community at large because of the risk they pose to all pets.
-Dogs have specific diseases they must be protected against.
+Dogs and have specific diseases they must be protected against.
 Vaccines dogs must be administered include canine distemper and rabies.
 The canine distemper vaccine protects dogs against four dangerous diseases in just one dose.
-After puppies receive vaccination initial vaccination preferably between 6-10 weeks of age, they receive several series of boosters to maximize immunities.
+After puppies receive initial vaccination, preferably between 6-10 weeks of age, they receive several series of boosters to maximize immunities.
 Adult dogs are readministered only once every three years for both canine distemper and rabies.

 During your pet’s annual wellness examinations, we carefully assess your pet’s lifestyle.
 In addition to helping us create individualized treatment plans, this helps us determine what lifestyle vaccines your pet requires.